 Somehow connected with the last stanza through a full rhyme: show/know, which could be a pure accident because this poem is in free verse and doesn't entertain rhyme or consciously patterned meter (metre in British English).

 - But this is the turning point of the poem.
 The speaker addresses this other person (or entity) directly and declares himself subject to metaphor.
 He is the sound of the rain on the roof...not the rain itself.
 This suggests what?
 That he lacks emotion?
 That he is a mere effect?

 The reader is taken up into the evening sky.
 A shooting star is an asteroid that is burning up as it enters the earth's atmosphere, giving off the familiar flash of silvery yellow.
 Is the speaker implying that he is burning up?
 Or is he burning with desire?

-In complete contrast he is also someone's discarded newspaper being blown through the dust.
+In complete contrast, he is also someone's discarded newspaper being blown through the dust.
 And he's homely too, being chestnuts ready for eating in the kitchen.
-So, he's edible, hot but sometimes feels like news going nowhere.
+So, he's edible and hot but sometimes feels like news going nowhere.

 In other words, the speaker is a complicated person, just like many other moderns, who are many things to the many different people they encounter in their lives.

 The metaphors are coming thick and fast.
 Now he is the moon, which is a feminine symbol (to counterbalance the wheel of the sun?), and also the cup from which a blind woman drinks, presumably.